rlabrecque/Steamworks.NET-Docs/index.md

 ---
 ## Overview

-Steamworks.NET is a C# Wrapper for Valve's Steamworks API and is completely free and open source under the permissive MIT license!.
+Steamworks.NET is a C# Wrapper for Valve's Steamworks API and is completely free and open source under the permissive MIT license!
 A primary goal is to be as easy to get started as possible.

 ---